 Set up a time and place for your team meeting, call each player's parent or guardian and invite them to the meeting.
-You can hold your parent meeting wherever you choose...some do it in their home and some do it in a public place such as a park.
+You can hold your team meeting wherever you choose...some do it in their home and some do it in a public place such as a park or restaurant..